kironang/chronicdiseasedashboard/README.md

 ## How do I add more datasets to the dashboard?

 Now, it's time to address the most important question!
 Let's say that you want to add a new dataset; let's pretend that this dataset is named ``Dataset A``.
+I will be very blunt and say that, unless you feel comfortable with the R programming language, the easiest method for adding a new dataset is to convert ``Dataset A`` to a CSV file like ``dataset_a.csv``, format it so it looks similar to the data in ``dashboard/data.csv``.

+## Does the "description" column do anything?
+What about the "subcategory" column?

+The "description" column is currently useless.
+In the future, I plan to add a section for paragraphs under the graph, and that's where the text in the description column would go.
+The "subcategory" column is not necessary to fill out, but you can use it to add another dropdown for further organization.

+[add more here about the subcategory column]